Flying Lotus: 2019: Flamagra

 On April 17, 2019, Ellison announced his sixth album, Flamagra, released via Warp on May 24, 2019.
 The first single off the album, "Fire Is Coming" featuring David Lynch, was released on the same day.
 On May 12, 2019, a second single, "More", was released alongside a music video directed by Shinichirō Watanabe.
 Flamagra (Instrumentals), an instrumental version of the original LP, was released in 2020.

 2021–present: Yasuke and Spirit Box

 In 2021, Flying Lotus released Yasuke, his score for the Netflix series of the same name and his "full-length anime scoring debut" after a long history of contributing to other animation and film projects.

 On June 16, 2022, Ellison released two singles, "You Don't Know" and "The Room", both featuring Devin Tracy.

 On October 29, 2024, Ellison surprise released an EP, Spirit Box.
 The EP included two previously released singles—the Twin Peaks inspired "Garmonbozia", and "Ingo Swann".

+On March 6, 2026, Ellison released the EP Big Mama.